SaraswatGit/PlanZap/README.md

 ## 🌟 About The Project

-A productivity cum utility based application, where users can keep an eye on their tasks update their progress , maintain a watchlist for movies , personal diary as well as notes.
+A productivity cum utility based open source application, where users can keep an eye on their tasks update their progress , maintain a watchlist for movies , personal diary as well as notes.

 ## 🌟 Built With